johnwargo/johnwargo-static-11ty/src/posts/2026/eleventy-adding-page-links-to-a-post.md

 ## Implementation on this Site

 My favorite features of the plugin are the `minimumLinks` setting (which allows me to only generate the link list when there's more than the specified minimum links on the page) and the Collapsible link type which uses a very small amount of space on the page; click the list title to expand the links on the page.
-You can see this in action on this site, most pages don't have a link list, but the site's [Mounting Breadboard-friendly NeoPixels](https://johnwargo.com/posts/2025/mounting-neopixel/){target="_blank"} article has enough links to exceed the minimumLinks threshold defined on the site and generate the link list.
+You can see an example of this in action at the top of this page.

 Here's how I've implemented the plugin on this site: